O Scale Trains Submission Guidelines

 Manuscripts must be typed using upper and lower case letters.
 Text must be submitted in electronic format either by email or on a CD.
 We prefer text written in Microsoft Word but any word processor will produce a text-only file if you do not have Word.
 Do not waste a lot of time formatting text with bold or italics.

-Photos can be wet-film or digital.
-Digital photos are preferred.
+Digital photos are required.
 Digital photos must be a minimum of 1.3 Mpixels for construction and “how-to” articles.
 If you are submitting a layout feature that may appear on the cover, we need photos that are at least 6 Mpixels.
 If in doubt, contact us by email and we’ll review your digital photos for suitability.

 Do not send us inkjet prints of digital photos.
 Do not manipulate the photos in any way before sending them.
 We want the photos just as they came out of the camera.
 Digital photos should be submitted on a CD.
-If your article has five or less photos, you may email them after you let us know they are coming and we agree to receive them.
+If your article has five or less photos, email them after you let us know they are coming, and we agree to receive them.
+If your article has more than five, let us know they are coming so we can be prepared to download and confirm receiving all of them.
 Photos must be submitted in RGB JPEG, or TIFF formats.

 The same naming rules apply for illustrations and drawings, except that illustrations and drawings are called out as Figures, e.g., Fig. 1, Fig. 2, etc.